rcarmo/go-rss2imap/README.md

 ### imap and gmail

-When connected to a gmail imap server, imapfeeder uses the `X-GM-EXT-1` features:
+When connected to a gmail imap server, rss2imap uses the `X-GM-EXT-1` features:

  * when *duplicating* messages to other labels/mailboxes: store X-GM-LABELS vs COPY
  * when deleting messages (cleanup): store X-GM-LABELS \Trash vs store \Deleted